svenruppert/JDBC-DAO/README.md

 ```
 Here we are implementing a HSQL version of this DAO.
 The only thing is the transformation of the User to the SQL String.
-If we would like to have an Oracle version of this, we could create a class ***UserDAOOracle***
+If we would like to have an Oracle version of this,
+we could create a class ***UserDAOOracle***

 Finally we are done.
-Based on this we could realize jUnit tests that are working with the DAO interface.
+Based on this we could realize jUnit tests that are working with the UserDAO interface.
 With this we are able to define one test and see if every implementation will have the same behavior.

 In this project I gave you an example how to start an In-Memory HSQL DB to deal with jUnit.
 Feel free to use, and let me know what you are thinking about it.

 Have in mind, that this is only a very small implementation
-and nothing you could compare with frameworks like JOOQ or Speedment or JPA or..
+and nothing you should compare with frameworks like JOOQ or Speedment or JPA or..
 But it is easy to use ;-)

 Feel free to change and extend..  ;-)